danielawde9/MingoVRClassroom/README.md

 # VR Mingo

-Welcome to the **VR Mingo** project, a captivating and immersive virtual reality experience built using Unity and the Oculus Integration package.
+Welcome to the **VR Mingo Classroom** project, a captivating and immersive virtual reality experience built using Unity and the Oculus Integration package.
 This README provides an overview of the project, its features, and how to set it up.

 ## Table of Contents